caiovpsilveira/Simple-Cache-Hierarchy/README.md

 We can see that all tests worked as expected.
 There are a few more tests on the testbench at "testbench_hierarchy.v".

 ## Final Thoughts

+This implementation has a latency of a minimum of 2 cycles, when the requested block is in the way 0.
+This most certainly could be improved to 1 cycle.
+Setting the cache ram's clock to the inverted clock makes the implementation easier, as the ram can perform the operation sent by the controller on the same cycle.

 Looking back, I could've utilized the "dirty_lower_lru_way, "tag_lower_lru_way" and "block_lower_lru_way" as a writeback buffer.
 When I came up with those registers I was thinking of saving one cycle by storing the writeback contents on them, instead of requiring another cycle to fetch the data of the lower lru way again.
 By having a writeback buffer, the cache could fill the requested block first, and provide the requested data from the processor earlier, and writeback later.
 This would change the state machine transitions.

 The "accessed_way" register is probably not needed, as I could reutilize the way offset register to address the accessed_way, to update the LRU and valid at the end of the request.